jrsyjueco/eventscheduler/README.md

 # Event Scheduler #

 Event Scheduler is a workshop management application created for the _Arts Instructional Support and Information Technology_ unit at the _University of British Columbia_.
 By leveraging Exchange Web Services (EWS) and the iCalendar data format, Event Scheduler helps streamline the booking and creation of workshops on Microsoft Outlook and WordPress.
-All of this is performed through an easy-to-use user interface, which also allows you to add attendees, a room list, workshop categories, and workshop types.
+All of this is performed through an easy-to-use user interface, which allows for the adding of attendees, a room list, workshop categories and workshop types.

 ### Requires ###